ianstormtaylor/slate/docs/concepts/10-normalizing.md

 }
 ```

-This fix are incorrectly written.
+This fix is incorrectly written.
 It wants to ensure that all `link` elements have a `url` property string.
 But to fix invalid links it sets the `url` to `null`, which is still not a string!

 In this case you'd either want to unwrap the link, removing it entirely. _Or_ expand your validation to accept an "empty" `url == null` as well.